ConduitNetwork/docs/integration_guides/ITSM/cherwell.rst

     CUSTOM MAPPING
      This is an optional json object that allows the custom setting of the Cherwell fields on the Change Request object.

      .. note:: The keys in the map correspond to the name of the field on the Change Request in Cherwell that you would like to set (see https://bertram.d.pr/1Ziuhy for a reference).
 In addition, the value in the map corresponds to the value you wish to use.
-Within the value, Morpheus variables may be used.
+Within the value, Conduit variables may be used.
 Here is an example for setting the Description is:

        .. code-block:: language

           {
-          "Description":"Created from Morpheus by ${instance.createdByUsername} in ${zone.name}"
+          "Description":"Created from Conduit by ${instance.createdByUsername} in ${zone.name}"
           }